-For more on this read our article on the Chaotic Set Theory
+For more on this read our article on the Chaotic Set Theory.

 'Elohim' is a plural word, which is peculiar because God is one (Deuteronomy 6:4).
-The etymology is generally deemed uncertain but most likely it comes from ('lh), and perhaps from , the plural of , el, the common Canaanite word for god.
-Which leaves us to a discussion of the actual meaning of :
+The etymology is generally deemed uncertain but most likely it comes from a root אלה ('lh), which probably had to do either with being strong or else with leading (perhaps not unlike the verb אול II ('wl II)):

+But perhaps אלהים comes from אלים, the plural of אל, (el), the common Canaanite word for god.
+Which leaves us to a discussion of the actual meaning of אל:

-In HAW Theological Wordbook of the Old Testament, Professor of Old Testament at Covenant Theologiacl Seminary, R. Laird Harris Ph.D. states, "Most frequently mentioned suggestions for an original meaning are "power" or "fear" but these are widely challenged and much disputed.
+In HAW Theological Wordbook of the Old Testament, Professor of Old Testament at Covenant Theological Seminary, R. Laird Harris Ph.D. states, "Most frequently mentioned suggestions for an original meaning are "power" or "fear" but these are widely challenged and much disputed.
 It may be noted that even if the origin of the word in Canaanite or proto-Semitic is from a root meaning power, this by no means indicates the connotation in Hebrew religious usage.
 Our word "deity" comes from a root in Sanskrit to mean "sky" but we do not worship a sky-god."

 The Abarim Publications Editorial Team feels compelled to reluctantly oppose professor Harris' point of view and subsequent logic.
 If we do not worship a sky-god, why is in our culture the sky still so strongly associated with heaven?
 And if the word El originates in a root that means power, the explicit loss of this meaning must be proven (and if proof fails the meaning stands).
-That the Judaic tradition supports the idea that the most rudimentary experience of God has to do with power is argumentated by Luke 1:49, "For the Mighty One has done great things for me," and Matthew 26:64, "...you shall see the Son of Man sitting at the right of Power..."
+That the Judaic tradition supports the idea that the most rudimentary experience of God has to do with power is demonstrated by Luke 1:49, "For the Mighty One has done great things for me," and Matthew 26:64, "...you shall see the Son of Man sitting at the right of Power..."

 Another piece of (circumstantial) evidence comes through the name Abi-albon, which may mean Father Of Strength.
 This man is called Abi-albon in 2 Samuel 23:31 but Abiel (El Is Father) in 1 Chronicles 11:32.

-The particle occurs often in names, and in our attempts to translate, we should also take the following words in account:
+The particle אל occurs often in names, and in our attempts to translate, we should also take the following words in account:

 Though certainly much debated, this Name (still most probably) has to do with the first God-experience that people had; awe or fear for the powers of nature.
 In the Bible, this word is used for God Himself, but also so-called gods, the wooden or stone images people worshiped.

+Elohim is even used to (probably) mean 'angels' and even 'judges'.
 For a list of occurrences where the word elohim does not mean God, see our article on the First Commandment.